niharikarao108-sketch/projects/README.md

 #  Healthcare Operations & Billing Analytics Dashboard

 ##  Project Overview

-This project presents a Power BI dashboard analyzing hospital operations, patient demographics, billing trends, and insurance insights.
-It helps in improving decision-making using data-driven insights.

----
+ I developed an interactive Power BI dashboard to monitor and analyze hospital performance across Operations, Quality, Finance, and Insurance.
+The dashboard consolidates key KPIs such as patient volume, length of stay (LOS), turnaround time (TAT), readmissions, infections, and insurance metrics into a single view, enabling efficient performance tracking and data-driven decision-making.

 ##  Objectives